Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Formalism

 This makes the Free Energy ($\Omega$) and other vacuum observables independent of $c$.

 The auxiliary field $\sigma_s$ is given by

 With only the non-zero scalar-isoscalar auxiliary field, one gets the mean-field Lagrangian as

-In this work we will assume that the mean-field is homogeneous and isotropic throughout space and time (take $\sigma_s$ in Eq.~\ref{eq:sigmasdef} independent of $x$).
-With the above assumption one can obtain the formal expression for the mean-field action in Euclidean momentum space as
+Assuming that the mean-field is homogeneous and isotropic (for $eB=0$) throughout space and time we take $\sigma_s$ in Eq.~\ref{eq:sigmasdef} independent of $x$.
+With the above assumption one can obtain the formal expression for the free energy per unit volume as

 In the mean field approximation the constituent quark mass is given by,

 $h(p,p')$ is the non-local form factor in momentum space, the Fourier transformation of ${\cal H}(x-y)$.
 It is function of only $p+p'$ as one can see from Eq~\ref{eq:l_mf}.